quiquedev/user-service-scala-fp/README.md

 but could be easily introduced.
 The configuration of these constraints, i.e.: maximum size of 5, have been written programmatically in the code for simplicity.

+For simplicity no uniqueness constraints for users have been used.
+Therefore there can be two different users with different user id but with the same attributes.

 ## Code

 ### [Tagless final](https://scalac.io/tagless-final-pattern-for-scala-code)